-To summarize, the policy accelerated structural change and pushed people to move from agriculture into other, more productive, sectors.
+To summarize, the policy accelerated structural change and pushed people to move from agriculture into other, more productive sectors.
 Interestingly, however, despite its positive long-term economic effects and almost unanimous support at its introduction, it soon became "the most hated one in the wide arsenal of agricultural policies" (Vihinen, 1990) and was discontinued in 1974.
-Contemporary political commentators and historians argue that the reform was one main reason for the results in the 1970 parliamentary election also known as "the shock election" (Granberg, 2004, Silvasti, ed, 1970).
+Contemporary political commentators and historians argue that the reform was one main reason for the results in the 1970 parliamentary election, also known as "the shock election" (Granberg, 2004, Silvasti, ed, 1970).
 The government coalition, particularly the Centre Party which was supported by the farmers, experienced large losses while an agrarian populist party, the Finnish Rural Party (FRP), got its first large victory and increased its representation from 1 to 18 members in the Parliament5.

 In the second part of the paper, I study the political backlash against the policy and the reasons behind it.
 I use the increased vote share of the FRP as a measure of resistance towards the policy.
-Using an instrumental variable design, I first show that a one percentage point increase in the share of reserved farms in the municipality in 1969 led to a 1.1 percentage point increase in the FRP vote share compared to the 1966 parliamentary election.
+Using an instrumental variable design similar to Fujiwara (2015), I first show that a one percentage point increase in the share of reserved farms in the municipality in 1969 led to a 1.1 percentage point increase in the FRP vote share compared to the 1966 parliamentary election.
 My IV strategy exploits a conceivably exogenous mass of eligible farms just above the threshold of two hectares in a municipality as an instrument for the take-up of the contract.

-To interpret these results, I draw from surveys and interviews conducted in the 1970s.
+To interpret these results, I draw evidence from surveys and interviews conducted in the 1970s.
 Two main explanations arise for the protest.
-First, the policy hurt farmers' status which caused bitterness towards the government coalition.
-And second, negative externalities of the policy due to the sense of losing the community.
-I find evidence for both mechanisms.
-I find no relationship between the reservation share and the increase in the FRP vote share at a municipal level.
-I conclude that this is because farmers who hate the policy are also most likely to vote for the populist party.
-However, an exogenous increase in the field reservation share does increase the FRP vote share, which I interpret is due to the negative externalities.
+First, the policy hurt farmers' status, which caused bitterness towards the government coalition.
+Second, negative externalities of the policy due to the sense of losing the community.
+I find evidence for both mechanisms: There is no relationship between the reservation share and the increase in the FRP vote share at a municipal level.
+I conclude that this is because farmers who hate the policy do not take the contract.
+They are also most likely to vote for the populist party.
+However, an exogenous increase in the field reservation share does increase the FRP vote share, which I interpret as due to the negative externalities, like fallow fields growing weeds and seeing local communities decline.
 Based on the interviews and surveys, farmers did not appreciate the policy even if they understood the reasons for individuals to reserve their fields.

-$^{^4{\}rm The}$ test for visuo spatial reasoning is the closest measure to IQ or fluid intelligence in the tests and it is considered the most stable one over time and least affected by, for example, education.
+$^{^4}$ The test for visuospatial reasoning is the closest measure to IQ or fluid intelligence in the tests, and it is considered the most stable one over time and least affected by, for example, education.
 I have these data for 83 % of men born after 1962 in my data.

-$^{^5 {\}rm Today's}$ right-wing populist party in Finland, the Finns Party, was founded by members of the FRP after it filed for bankruptcy in 1995.
+5Today's right-wing populist party in Finland, the Finns Party, was founded by members of the FRP after it filed for bankruptcy in 1995.